RAG

 Developers feel this as unstable RAG quality after changing a parser, embedding model, or top-k setting.
 SREs see p99 retrieval latency and prompt-token cost rise when teams increase window size as a quick fix.
 Compliance teams lose auditability when the answer cannot be traced to a specific sentence, page, or policy version.
 Product teams see user feedback that says “source does not match answer” even though retrieval technically returned a document from the right corpus.

-A real FutureAGI example: a support agent answers, “Can a contractor receive the 2026 relocation stipend?”
+A real example: a support agent answers, “Can a contractor receive the 2026 relocation stipend?”
 The retriever hits a sentence that says contractors are eligible for travel reimbursement, then expands one sentence before and after.
 The missing sentence two lines earlier says relocation stipends apply only to full-time employees.
-FutureAGI shows high relevance, low ChunkAttribution, and a rising fail rate for HR-policy queries.
-The engineer increases the backward window for policy pages, reruns a regression eval on the golden dataset, and adds an alert when attribution drops for any policy corpus segment.
+FutureAGI shows high relevance, low ContextPrecision, and a rising fail rate for HR-policy queries.
+The engineer increases the backward window for policy pages, reruns a regression eval on the golden dataset, and adds an alert when precision drops for any policy corpus segment.

 Measure sentence-window retrieval at the retrieval and answer layers:

-• ContextRelevance: scores whether the window is useful for the query before generation.
+• ContextRelevance. scores whether the window is useful for the query before generation.

-• Groundedness: evaluates whether the response is supported by the supplied context.
+• Groundedness. evaluates whether the response is supported by the supplied context.

-• Trace fields: matched sentence ID, document ID, window size, retrieval.score, top-k, and llm.token_count.prompt.
+• Trace fields. matched sentence ID, document ID, window size, retrieval.score, top-k, and llm.token_count.prompt.

-• User proxy: source-dispute rate, where users or reviewers mark that a cited source does not support the answer.
+• User proxy. source-dispute rate, where users or reviewers mark that a cited source does not support the answer.

-Run these checks offline on labelled query-window-answer triples and online on sampled traces.
+Run these checks offline on labeled query-window-answer triples and online on sampled traces.
 Compare parser versions and window-size changes by corpus segment, because legal policies, API docs, and support articles need different surrounding context.

-from fi.evals import ChunkAttribution
+from fi.evals import ContextPrecision, ContextRelevance, Groundedness

 input="Can contractors receive the 2026 relocation stipend?",